dustyroom-studio/quibli-doc/_docs/skybox-shader.md

 **Exponent** A bias towards either of the ends of the _Gradient_.

 TIP.
-You can animate the _Exponent_ parameter for adding transition effects, particularly seen in those dramatic 'freak-out' anime scenes.
+You can animate the _Exponent_ parameter for adding transition effects.
 {: .notice--info}

 **Direction X Angle** Rotation in world-space on the X axis.